warmcat/libwebsockets/minimal-examples/http-server/README.md

 |Example|Demonstrates|
 ---|---
-minimal-http-server-basicauth|Shows how to protect a mount using a password file and basic auth minimal-http-server-dynamic|Serves both static and dynamically generated http content minimal-http-server-eventlib-foreign|Demonstrates integrating lws with a foreign event library minimal-http-server-eventlib-demos|Using the demo plugins with event libraries
+minimal-http-server-basicauth|Shows how to protect a mount using a password file and basic auth minimal-http-server-deaddrop|Shows how to use the deaddrop drag and drop file upload + sharing plugin minimal-http-server-dynamic|Serves both static and dynamically generated http content minimal-http-server-eventlib-foreign|Demonstrates integrating lws with a foreign event library minimal-http-server-eventlib-demos|Using the demo plugins with event libraries